 Sample MPH Core Curriculum (21 credit hours and concentration curriculum)

-Requirements: All MPH degrees require the completion of the following MPH core curriculum and concentration curriculum.
+Requirements: All MPH degrees require the completion of the following MPH core curriculum.

 Students choose a concentration based on their interest and career goals.